nithyanatarajan/404-architectsnotfound/docs/UserJourneys.md

 All paths converge to:
 Slot Seeker → Scheduler → Notifier → Calendar → Dashboard

+> ℹ️ All interview slot reads are served via Redis (cache-as-primary).
+> External systems are queried only via periodic background syncs (e.g., `harvest-sync`), not during runtime.
+> DLQ and alerting support exists for sync/job failures.

+---

 ## 🧍 Recruiter Journey – Initiate Interview Schedule

 - [Outside the system] Recruiter ensures candidate information is available in InterviewLogger.